Pollino National Park

 The varied orographic structure of the massif and its richness of vegetal formations and waters represent the foundation of the diversity of the animal populations inhabiting the Park.

-Starting from the vast and varied world of insects, we must definitely mention Buprestis splendens, one of the rarest beetles in Europe, and Rosalia alpina, a wonderful and eye-catching blue-gray beetle with black spots, generally associated with mature beech forests.
-The amphibians of Pollino include several Italian endemic species or subspecies, such as the Italian Crested Newt, the Spectacled Salamander, the Yellow-bellied Toad, and the more common European Tree Frog.
-Among reptiles, two threatened species live in the Park: the European Pond Turtle and the well-known Hermann’s Tortoise.
-In the watercourses and in spring waters, it is also possible to spot the crayfish and the freshwater crab, living in some streams with clean and well-oxygenated waters.
-In particular, the crayfish is part of the food chain as prey, present in some watercourses of the National Park with a reduced and very fragmented population.
+Starting from the vast and varied world of insects, we mention the Buprestis splendens, one of the rarest beetles in Europe, and the Rosalia alpina, a beautiful and showy ash-blue beetle with velvety black spots, typical of mature beech woods.
+The Pollino amphibians include various Italian endemic species or subspecies, including the Italian crested newt, the spectacled salamander, the Appenine Yellow-bellied toad and the more common tree frogs.
+Among the reptiles, two endangered species live in the Park: the European pond turtle and the Hermann’s tortoise.
+In the streams and spring waters it is also possible to observe white-clawed crayfish and the freshwater crab, which live in some streams of the Park with clean and well-oxygenated waters.
+The crayfish, in particular, enters the otter’s food chain as prey, present in some watercourses of the National Park with a reduced and very fragmented population.

-The avifauna is diverse and just as important.
-There are twelve species of nesting diurnal birds of prey, including the Golden Eagle, nesting on the rock faces of the massif, and the Egyptian Vulture, the smallest European vulture.
-Once widely distributed in Southern Italy, it has now become very rare for the changing environmental conditions: in fact, this vulture follows the big movements of livestock, which today are sporadic.
-It goes back to Africa in April-May and can be found in the south-eastern area of Pollino National Park.
+The birdlife is varied and no less relevant.
+There are twelve species of diurnal nesting birds of prey, including the golden eagle, which nests on the mountain walls of the massif, and the Egyptian vulture, the smallest of the European vultures.
+Once abundant throughout the South, it has now become very rare due to the changed environmental conditions: it is in fact linked to the large movements of livestock which have now become sporadic.
+He returns from Africa in the months of April-May and frequents the south-eastern area of the territory of the Pollino National Park.

-The flora of Pollino massif has interesting features for the presence of single flora species, relevant above all for their distribution and presence in the Park.
-However, the real symbol of the Park’s biodiversity is the famous Heldreich’s Pine: until the early 1800s, only shepherds and woodsmen knew of the existence of big pines on the summits of a few inaccessible mountains of Pollino.
-The first reports date from 1826, when for the first time the Neapolitan botanist Michele Tenore collected some small branches of this pine at Piani di Pollino (at about 1,850 m).
-However, they were mistaken for other similar pine species.
-Things remained unclear until the early 1900s there was little clarity on the Pollino pine, until, in 1905, Biagio Longo spoke for the first time of the Heldreich’s Pine for the peculiarity of the bark, ridged and furrowed into big polygonal patches, which remind of the armor used by the soldiers of the Roman Empire, called lorica segmentata (the Italian name of Heldreich’s Pine is “pino loricato”).
-The Heldreich’s Pine is the symbol of the Park, and plays a very important role both from an evolution and conservation point of view as a true “living fossil”.
+The flora of the Pollino massif has some interesting characteristics also due to the presence of single floristic species, especially important for their distribution and presence in the Park.
+However, the true symbol of the Park’s biodiversity is the famous Heldreich’s pine: until the beginning of the 19th century, only shepherds and woodcutters knew of the existence of large pines on top of a few inaccessible mountains of the Pollino.
+The first news dates back to 1826, when the Neapolitan botanist Michele Tenore collected for the first time some twigs of this pine at Piani di Pollino at about 1,850 m above sea level, which were however confused with other similar pine species.
+Until the early 1900s there was little clarity on the Pollino pine, until, in 1905, Biagio Longo spoke for the first time of Heldreich’s pine due to the peculiarity of the bark, whose fissures in large polygonal plates make it similar to the scale armor of the Roman legionaries, known as lorica.
+Emblem of the Park, it is of great importance both from an evolutionary and conservation point of view, and is considered a real “living fossil”.

 If you travel by car, both if you come from the north and from the south, exit the highway A3 between Lauria Nord, in Basilicata, and Spezzano Terme, in Calabria: you will reach many of the Park Municipalities, connected by road SS 19 which crosses the protected area.